negativenagesh/ArogyaMitra/README.md

 This setup allows the QA system to answer questions by retrieving relevant information from documents and generating responses using the specified language model and retrieval strategy.

+# Suppressing User Warnings in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. import warnings

+Imports the warnings module, which handles warning messages.

+2. warnings.filterwarnings("ignore", category=UserWarning)

+* Sets the filter to ignore warnings of the category UserWarning.
+This prevents such warnings from being displayed in the output.

+This is typically done to reduce clutter in the output, especially when warnings are known and not relevant to the current execution context.